The Mark Steyn Show - Monday to Thursday(ish)

-If you enjoy The Mark Steyn Show on your Smart TV or not so smart desktop, we'll also be doing it live at sea during the 2023 Mark Steyn Cruise - and with all of your favourite guests, from Bo Snerdley and Michele Bachmann to Leilani Dowding and Eva Vlaardingerbroek.
+If you enjoy The Mark Steyn Show on your Smart TV or not so smart desktop, we'll also be doing it live at sea during the 2023 Mark Steyn Cruise - and with all of your favourite guests, from Dominique Samuels and Leilani Dowding to Michele Bachmann and John O'Sullivan.
 More details here.

 ~Steyn continues to convalesce from his brace of heart attacks, but, after a weekend back in his iron lung, he will return tonight to launch a brand new week of The Mark Steyn Show.
-The action starts at 8pm UK time - which for one more week only is 4pm North American Eastern/1pm Pacific.
+The action starts at 8pm British Summer Time/3pm North American Eastern.
 He's slowly building up the output, health permitting, but he's committed to at least three shows this week, and maybe a fourth something or other.

 If you missed any of last week's appearances, you can find them all here: